 As a former Cary Youth Voices singer herself, Mrs. Megan Maloney went on to earn her Music Education degree from Meredith College.
 There, she concentrated in voice and the choral art form.
 She now teaches full time at Cary Christian School as the 4th and 5th grade choir director as well as the Associate Upper School Choir Director.
 She also gets to teach courses like Music Appreciation and Fundamentals of Music!
 In her free time, she loves to be at the beach with her husband, Kenny and her dog Salter!
 Megan is a Cary native and is grateful to teach music in a place where she fell in love with it.

-Mr. Botwick is joining the Cary Youth Voices team as Co-Director for the 2022-23 season.
+Mr. Botwick joined the Cary Youth Voices team as Co-Director for the 2022-23 season.
 Growing up just down the road in Holly Springs, he began to see how music has a unique way of bringing people together.
-After studying music education and vocal performance at the University of North Carolina at Chapel Hill, he became the chorus teacher at Green Hope High School in Cary.
-In his free time, he loves to play disc golf and spend time with his fiance, Kristen, and two dogs, Winnie and Paco.
-Allen is looking forward to making beautiful music with the Cary Youth Voices community!
+After studying Music Education and Vocal Performance at the University of North Carolina at Chapel Hill, he is now the Choir Director at Green Hope High School in Cary.
+In his free time, he loves to play disc golf and spend time with his fiancé, Kristen, and two dogs, Winnie and Paco.
+Allen looks forward to making beautiful music with the Cary Youth Voices community this year!

 Michelle Morrow is a lifelong accompanist, having started playing for choirs in a volunteer capacity while in middle school and continuing throughout high school, college at the University of Virginia and beyond.
 She has worked with vocal teachers, school choirs and other musical productions locally at Ligon Middle, Grace Christian School and Wake Tech Community College.
 She also currently teaches piano privately and serves as pianist and Musical Director for Ernest Myatt Presbyterian Church in Raleigh.